jironghuang/jirong-blog/content/post/How I find country pairs for mean reversion strategy.md

 - With this new piece of information, I went on to compute the manhattan distance, euclidean distance and correlation between these country pairs.
 - Next I applied percentile ranks to these distance measures and find an average percentile rank
-- Anything that is above 50th percentile is filtered out.
+- Anything that is above 50th percentile is selected.

 ```
 distance_metrics = function(stock1, stock2){